-Had Seaboard not applied mark-to-market accounting to its derivative instruments, operating income for this segment would have been higher by \$5 million and lower by \$4 million for the three month periods of 2016 and 2015, respectively.
+Had Seaboard not applied mark-to-market accounting to its derivative instruments, operating income for this segment would have been lower by \$18 million and \$13 million for the three and six month periods of 2016, respectively, and would have been lower by \$2 million and \$6 million for the three and six month periods of 2015, respectively.
 While management believes its commodity futures, options and foreign exchange contracts are primarily economic hedges of its firm purchase and sales contracts or anticipated sales contracts, Seaboard does not perform the extensive record-keeping required to account for these transactions as hedges for accounting purposes.
 Accordingly, while the changes in value of the derivative instruments were marked-to-market, the changes in value of the firm purchase or sales contracts were not.
 As products are delivered to customers, these existing mark-to-market adjustments should be primarily offset by realized margins or losses as revenue is recognized over time and, these mark-to-market adjustments could reverse in fiscal 2016.
 Management believes eliminating these mark-to-market adjustments provides a more reasonable presentation to compare and evaluate period-to-period financial results for this segment.